GhoulMonkey/DLTBRuntimeCrane/README.md

 Native Bridge clients appear in the same list, so one window covers the Lua scripts CRANE runs and the compiled mods loaded through the Bridge.
 Those mods keep their own `.ini` files and the manager edits them in place.
-The capsule at the top right reports whether the game is running, and edits to scripts and settings are picked up without restarting it.

 Settings holds CRANE's own keys and the Bridge's, read from and written back to the same `.ini` files both already use.